tarunmahi/portfolio/README.md

 >This project is part of learning react in [*Scrimba*](https://scrimba.com/allcourses) which was taught by *Bob ziroll*

-2.this project shows us the details of a person in a subtle way,whereas the design and its components are worth using and creating.
+2.this project shows us the details of a person in a subtle way,whereas the design and its components are worth using and creating them..

 ## Structure
 i have completed this website by creating four components namely